 - Clear subdivisions streets (especially the naturally problematic cul-de-sac)

 - Work around residents that leave cars on streets or throw snow onto the streets is an issue of public safety, contributes to unnecessary delays and costs to all taxpayers.
 (These are violations of local ordinances)

 - Minimize overtime and overworking of our public workers and equipment (which is complicated by prolonged snow fall, drifting and sub -zero temperatures).

-When clearing your driveway:
+When cleaning your driveway:

 - Since the wind is typically out of the west, avoiding placing your snow to west side of your drive will minimize potential drifting in your drive.

 - Do not shovel snow onto the street.
 Actually clearing the snow along the curb up the street will reduce the snow being pushed by the plow and minimize the amount deposited at end of your driveway.